 - Your spouse may be eligible for up to $100,000 of Flagship Whole Life coverage without having to undergo a medical examination or underwriter review if they were covered under the Family SGLI (FSGLI) program.

-- Your children may be eligible for a $10,000 Family Benefit Rider without underwriter review provided they are under the age of 21 years old at the time of issue.
+- Your children may be eligible for a $10,000 Child Benefit Rider without underwriter review provided they are under the age of 21 years old at the time of issue.

 What is Flagship Whole Life insurance?